A Study in Stone

 Soraya Smithson's work focuses on the representation of women and the female form within society.
 Women’s roles, aspirations and expressions of self are contained and prescribed by an overbearing masculine formula of what it means to be female.
 For this exhibition Soraya will examine these issues through the joint mediums of print and film to signify the intricate balance of personal space, body awareness, objectification and boundaries.
 Artist Anna Reading will be collaborating on the project to produce the moving image element of the work.

-The work that Katherine Desforges will be exhibiting centres around being mindful and present in the moment – looking, experiencing, and noticing the ordinary, the everyday, and the overlooked.
+The work that Kathryn Desforges will be exhibiting centres around being mindful and present in the moment - looking, experiencing, and noticing the ordinary, the everyday, and the overlooked.
 Corners, unoccupied spaces, lights dancing on walls, shadows, solitary objects and little moments of stillness serve as constant sources of inspiration.
 Katherine uses drawing, print, collage, photography and film as mediums to form, distill, and abstract ideas and imagery, keeping experimentation and the physical act of making at the core of her practice.

 Nína Óskarsdóttir, born in Reykjavík, Iceland and currently based in the UK employs a joyful experimentation of the printed medium which is key to her practise as a visual artist.
 The works that have been selected for the exhibition are expressive and show a range of different topics that all have common ground within the medium of the print.
 The subjects vary from expression of the self to dissection of modern food culture and personal religion.